nadbag98/LLBG/README.md

 The default locations for the data is `~/data/imagenet` and `~/data/`, respectively, but this can be changed by adding `case.data.path=path` to the command line when running experiments.

-In order to reproduce the experiment results from our paper, below are the specific commands needed to recreate each table.
-The full experiment results will appear in the "tables" directory.

 ### Experiment reproduction

+You can use the following commands to reproduce experimental results from the paper.
+The full results will appear in the `tables/`  directory.

 Table #1, Untrained `CIFAR100` models:
 ```